george0st/Ff2Cql/nifi/cql-processor/docs/README.md

 - **Password:**
   - Password for login to CQL
 - **Local Data Center:**
-  - Name of local data center typically e.g. 'dc1' or 'datacenter1', etc.
+  - Name of local data center in CQL typically e.g. 'dc1' or 'datacenter1', etc.
 - **Connection Timeout:**
   - 900 (in seconds)
 - **Request Timeout:**